RichardLindsay/demanding-epicurean/_posts/2018-7-20-Lets-Start-Simple.md

 A correctly made Daiquiri is one of the finest things on the earth and I wanted to share how I achieve, what I consider to be, a pretty decent version.

 I've started messing around with dropping simple syrup in favour of bar spoons of caster/superfine sugar.
+Omitting the water that the syrup introduces allows you to better control the final dilution of the drink.

 I find that 1 bar spoon of sugar equates to roughly a quarter oz/7.5ml of 2:1 finished syrup.